OperationsMarch 16, 2026· 8 min read

 Arctic Wolf $28,728 $4,800 $33,528 $4.66/user/mo

-What Zero Admin Actually Looks Like
+What Reduced Admin Actually Looks Like

 1. Connect your client's directory (Azure AD, Google Workspace, or CSV upload).
 This takes about 60 seconds.